NeonSludge/ansible-dns-inventory/README.md

 Key names and separators are customizable via `ansible-dns-inventory`'s config file.
 Key values are validated and can only contain numbers and letters of the Latin alphabet, except for the service identifier(s) which can also contain the `txt.keys.separator` symbol.
-If a host has several TXT records, the first one wins.
-So if you have other stuff you would like to put in there, make sure that the first TXT record returned by your DNS server for a given host is always exclusively meant for `ansible-dns-inventory`.

 ### Config file